tdamb5942/fire-video-generator/README.md

 - Try a broader date range or different area

 **"MAP_KEY not configured"**
-- Set the FIRMS_MAP_KEY environment variable
-- Or create a config.json file with your key
+- Create a `.env` file with your FIRMS_MAP_KEY
+- Or set the environment variable
 - Get your key at https://firms.modaps.eosdis.nasa.gov/api/map_key/

 **"API request failed"**
 - Check your internet connection
 - Verify your MAP_KEY is valid (32 characters)
-- You may have hit the rate limit (wait a few minutes)
+- You may have hit the rate limit (script will retry automatically)

+**"Basemap requested but contextily is not installed"**
+- Install with: `uv add contextily`
+- Or run with `--basemap none`

 **Video quality issues**
-- Adjust `--fps` parameter (higher = smoother, longer duration)
+- Adjust `--dpi` parameter (default 80, try 60-120)
-- Check the generated frames in `outputs/frames/` with `--keep-frames`
+- Check generated frames with `--keep-frames`
 - Ensure sufficient fire points exist for heatmap generation

 ## Examples of Use Cases